marq-oh/bcnd-p1/ReadMe.md

 ### POST '/requestValidation'

-- To request for ownership
+- To request for ownership (example)

 ```
 {